Go on the fishing trip of your lifetime.

 Bonefish Fly Fishing

-Bonefish (Albula vulpes) is the world’s most recreationally fly fished saltwater species.
-Known as one of the fastest fish, their blistering runs are a true challenge of skill for fly fishermen.
-They are distributed throughout the warm, shallow waters of the tropics that circle near the Equator.
+Bonefish (Albula vulpes) are the world’s most recreationally targeted saltwater species on fly.
+A challenge for any angler due to their speed, blistering runs and never give up attitude.
+They are distributed throughout the warm, shallow waters of the tropics that circle the Equator.

-Bonefish are almost always in the mood to feed and ready to take a fly.
-And, if you present the fly well enough, the chances of a bonefish eating it are good.
-However, knowing what stage of the tidal cycle you are on when you are targeting these saltwater fish will help to determine where you would fish for them.
+Bonefish are almost always in the mood to feed and readily take a fly, making for the perfect target species.
+If you present the fly well enough, the chances of a bonefish eating it is good.
+However, knowing when to target them during the tidal cycle is critical in determining where and when you would fish for them.
 Bonefish fish are exceptionally silvery in colour, known as the ‘ghosts of the flats’.
 They have a long, deeply forked tail, a single dorsal fin, a pointed head covered by a thick layer of transparent cartilage with a mouth situated on the underside of its head.

 KEY FACTS ABOUT BONEFISH